- Best Practices

 Collapse all Groupings to get an overview of the number of tasks in the first Grouping applied or expand all Groupings to see a more detailed view.

-To do this: click on the icons in the chart’s upper right-hand corner with the downward 3 and upward 4 facing arrows to expand or collapse Groupings respectively.
+To do this: click "Expand all" 3 or "Collapse all" 4 in the chart’s upper right-hand corner to expand or collapse Groupings respectively.

 Expand or Collapse Individual Groupings